yasserreslan/Ghost/README.md

 The integration between OIDC, AWS, and GitHub Actions ensures that your infrastructure deployments are both automated and secure.

+**Secure Storage of Credentials**: To ensure the security of your credentials, usernames, and passwords are stored as GitHub Secrets.
+GitHub Secrets provide a secure way to store sensitive information, keeping your authentication details safe.

 ## Elastic Container Registry (ECR) Repository

 The Elastic Container Registry (ECR) is a managed Docker container registry service by AWS.
 In this setup, an ECR repository named "ghost" is created to store Docker images securely.